Jewish culture Molėtai region

 Duration: 20 min.
 Distance: 21 km

-2) The place and grave of the massacre of Molėtai Jews
+2) The site and grave of the Molėtai Jewish massacre

 More